higaAndrew/grit/README.md

 # grit
-grit: the app that encourages productivity—the hard way
+the app that encourages productivity—the hard way